-Terminal to Modem (DCE) or Host
+Terminal To Modem (or DCE Host)

-Refer to the diagram below to understand why a null modem adapter may be needed when connecting the second serial port (SES2-AUX) to a modem or a DCE host.
-The first host will connect directly without a null modem since it is a DTE device.
+Refer to the diagram below to understand why a null modem adapter may be needed when connecting the AUX serial port to a modem or a DCE host.
+The EIA port will connect directly without a null modem since it is a DTE device.

-Terminal to Host (DTE) or Printer
+Terminal To Host (DTE) OR Printer

-Refer to the diagram below to understand why a null modem adapter may be needed when connecting the first serial port (SES1-EIA) to a host port without a modem (Most serial printers are DTE devices and most hosts are not).
-The second port (AUX) will connect directly without a null modem since it is a DCE device.
+Refer to the diagram below to understand why a null modem adapter may be needed when connecting the EIA serial port to a serial printer or a host port without a modem (most hosts and serial printers are DTE devices).
+The AUX port will connect directly without a null modem since it is a DCE device.

-Screen Display and Pages
+Screen Display And Pages

-This terminal offers a variety of screen lengths including 26, 30, 44, or 52 lines.
+This terminal offers a variety of screen lengths including 26, 30, 44 or 52 lines.
 These numbers include the top and bottom status lines (or label line), as well as the lines used to display data.
 A "page" of terminal memory represents the total number of lines that can be accessed, whether or not they are all viewable on the screen at once.
-Refer to Appendix A for the number and lengths of pages available for your setup.
+Refer to Appendix A for the number and lengths of pages available for your set-up.

-The page length is comprised of a base page length multiplied by 1,2,4, or 8.
-For instance, in certain modes, 24 (24x1), 48 (24x2), and 96 (24x4) are available, the same way that 25(25x1), 50 (25x2), and 100 (25x4) are.
+The page length is comprised of a base page length multiplied by 1,2,4 or 8.
+For instance, in certain modes, 24 (24×1) , 48 (24×2) , and 96 (24×4) are available, the same way that $25(25 \times 1)$, 50 (25×2) , and 100 (25×4) are.
 The base page length and the screen size determine whether a bottom status line or label line is displayed or not.